 2. Wireless signal range

-Most wireless technologies usually suffer from interference issues and short-range.
-Z-wave, unlike other wireless technologies used in our home, does not suffer from interference from phones, microwave ovens, Wi-Fi networks.
+Unlike other wireless technologies used in our home, Z-wave does not suffer from interference from phones, microwave ovens, or Wi-Fi networks.
 The Z-Wave frequency used in Europe is 868.42 Megahertz.

 The regular range of a Z-Wave signal is 50 meters inside buildings (depending on the materials used, which may decrease the range indoors) and 100 meters out in the open.

 Z-Wave is a mesh technology; this means all Z-Wave devices can communicate with one another and send the signal from one Z-Wave device to another.
-Also, it means the information is routed from the sender to the recipient throughout the Z-Wave network.

-In addition, this means that the range of the Z-Wave network increases with the number of connected Z-Wave devices.
-In short, the more Z-Wave devices there are in our home, the bigger the size and range of the Z-Wave network.
+In short, the more Z-Wave devices there are in our homes, the bigger the size and range of the Z-Wave network.

-3. Energy efficiency
+3. Energy Efficiency

-Some Z-Wave devices, such as motion sensors or thermostats and temperature, are battery-powered.
+Some Z-Wave devices, such as motion sensors, thermostats, and temperature, are battery-powered.
 The ability to save power is essential.
-Z-Wave devices are enhanced for energy efficiency with a typical battery life of twelve months and more.

-All Z-Wave devices, for example, thermostats, socket modules, sensors, light dimmers, etc. have very low electromagnetic emissions.
-For better understanding, this means the emissions are 4,000-times lower than those of a mobile phone.
+All Z-Wave devices, for example, thermostats, socket modules, sensors, light dimmers, etc., have very low electromagnetic emissions.

-4. Simple installation
+4. Simple Installation

 One major advantage of Z-wave is its easy and simple installation.
 To set up an electronic Z-Wave device, such as a thermostat or light switch, you just need to switch it on and add it to the Z-Wave network.